Yadkin River Park

 While the bridge itself is the most popular spot for walking or riding bikes, there are also 1.25 miles of hiking and biking trails in the park with more in the plans.
 The gravel trails take visitors on a walk through history passing by the earthen remains of Fort York.
 It was built by Confederate forces during the Civil War in anticipation of Union forces.

 The park also has a convenient bike service stand with an air pump and even tools for basic repairs.
+Another similar station is located across the bridge on the Rowan County side of the park.

 A short paved path just beyond the bike station will lead you to a fantastic dog park.
 Two feature filled fenced in areas for both large and smaller dogs.
 Please use the convenient bags and disposal cans to pick up after your pet.

-The park growing
+The park is growing

 The Wilcox bridge was completed in 1924 at a cost of $212,000,and is named for highway commissioners W.E.
 Wilkinson of Charlotte and Elwood Cox of High Point.
 The unique design was an engineering marvel in its day.
 Prior to the completion of the bridge, the options for traveling across the Yadkin River were limited to fords, shallow areas in the river, a few ferries that were privately operated and charged a toll for use and a private covered bridge that spanned the river near the current location the Wilcox Bridge.
 The original wooden bridge was built in the 1800s and was eventually replaced by a steel version using the same foundation.
 That bridge was used as the main river crossing until the completion of the Wilcox Bridge.
 You can still see the foundation stones for the old wooden bridge in the photos below.
 Some prankster put a mailbox on one of the stone foundations.